 - In either case, you must be ten years older than the children you are fostering.

-- To be approved, you may be single, married, or divorced.
+- To be approved, you may be single, married, divorced, or widowed.

 - The other adults in your household can only be your spouse or other relatives.